DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

     - Text matching `\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}` will be replaced with `xxx.xxx.xxx.xxx`.
 - To use `REDACT_EMAIL`, add it as an environment variable and set the value to `true`.
 	- Text matching `[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+` will be replaced with `xxxxx@xxxxx.com`.
-- To use `DD_CUSTOM_SCRUBBING_RULE`, add it as a environment variable, and supply a regular expression as the value.
+- To use `CUSTOM_SCRUBBING_RULE`, add it as a environment variable, and supply a regular expression as the value.
     - Text matching the user-supplied regular expression will be replaced with `xxxxx`, by default.
-    - Use the `DD_CUSTOM_SCRUBBING_RULE_REPLACEMENT` environment variable to supply a custom replacement value instead of `xxxxx`
+    - Use the `CUSTOM_SCRUBBING_RULE_REPLACEMENT` environment variable to supply a custom replacement value instead of `xxxxx`.

 ## 7. (optional) Multiline Log support for s3